 Millipedes look like insects or worms, but they're more closely related to crayfish, lobsters and shrimps.
 Most millipedes have round, segmented bodies, and nearly all the segments have two legs.
 The segments at the front and rear of their bodies have no legs, and the first three segments have one pair of legs.

 Where there are many millipedes, they sometimes cause problems in gardens by eating seedlings.
-Some also eat dead animals such as snails, and some eat living plants.
+Some types of millipedes also eat dead animals such as snails, and some eat living plants.
 Millipedes are good at burrowing, and their many legs cause them to walk in a wavelike pattern.
 Compared to the similar-looking centipede, millipedes are slow moving.

-The life span for millipedes is between seven and 10 years, and after two to five years, they're ready to reproduce.
+The life span for millipedes is between seven and ten years, and after two to five years, they're ready to reproduce.
 Male millipedes appear not to have legs on either the seventh or the last ring of the bodies, and in some male millipedes, the legs are actually folded into the body and help form reproductive structures.

-Among the largest millipedes are the North American millipede and the giant African millipede.
-The North American millipede grows 10 cm (3.9 inches) long, and is dark reddish-brown or black with a red line on each segment.
+Among the largest types of millipedes are the North American millipede and the giant African millipede.
+The North American millipede grows up to ten cm (3.9 inches) long, and is dark reddish-brown or black with a red line on each segment.
 Females lay a single egg in a nest of regurgitated food, and wrap themselves around it to incubate the egg.